LVMAC Scholarship Program

 - Served in one of the armed forces of the United States (to include the Coast Guard during a period of war)

-- Served the full period of active duty obligation unless separated for medical injury connected to military service
+- Served on active duty (Title 10) for a period of at least 180 days, not including training, unless separated (retired) for medical injury connected to military service;

 - Was honorably separated or discharged (meaning an honorable or general discharge under honorable conditions was received)